DT Food/Textiles

 Key Stage 3

-Subject - Food Preparation and Nutrition
+Subject - Food & Nutrition

 Students will cook a variety of predominantly savoury dishes so that they are able to feed themselves and others a healthy and varied diet.
 They will become competent in a range of cooking techniques [for example, selecting and preparing ingredients; using utensils and electrical equipment; applying heat in different ways; using awareness of taste, texture and smell to decide how to season dishes and combine ingredients; adapting and using their own recipes.